Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86, according to his TV network

 His Forza Italia political party was a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power last year, although he held no position in the government.

+“He was a man who had never been afraid to defend his beliefs.
+And it was exactly that courage and determination that made him one of the most influential men in the history of Italy,” Meloni said on Italian TV.

-Former Premier Matteo Renzi recalled Berlusconi’s divisive legacy in a message on Twitter on Monday.
+Former Premier Matteo Renzi recalled Berlusconi’s divisive legacy on Twitter.
 “Silvio Berlusconi made history in this country.
 Many loved him, many hated him.
-All must recognize that his impact on political life, but also economic, sport and television, has been without precedence."
+All must recognize that his impact on political life, but also economics, sports and television, has been without precedence."

-League party leader Matteo Salvini called Berlusconi “a great man and a great Italian.”

 As Berlusconi aged, some derided his perpetual tan, hair transplants and live-in girlfriends who were decades younger.
 For many years, however, Berlusconi seemed untouchable despite the personal scandals.